Citation, DOI, disclosures and article data

 The fracture requires an open physis (the lateral aspect of the distal tibial physis usually closes between 12 to 15 years of age while the medial aspect closes earlier).
 The lateral epiphyseal involvement is due to growth plate fusion commencing from medial to lateral aspect.

-The lack of a fracture component in the coronal plane (evaluated with lateral x-ray or CT) distinguishes a Tillaux fracture from a triplanar fracture.
+Vertical fracture through the distal tibial epiphysis (Salter-Harris III) with a horizontal extension through the lateral aspect of the physis.
+The lack of a metaphyseal fracture component in the coronal plane (evaluated with lateral x-ray or CT) distinguishes a Tillaux fracture from a triplanar fracture.

 Treatment and prognosis